 Since 2009, the City has made substantial progress in implementing many of these recommendations.
 A Parking Manager position has been created with management and operations consolidated within the Transportation and Public Works Department under the direction of a senior Department Director.
-The Transportation Demand Management function for the City has also been consolidated in this section in order to capture the important synergies between good parking management practice and TDM.
 The City has successfully introduced paid public and municipal employee parking in the City Centre.
 They are actively investigating opportunities for the future main street area.
 The recently appointed Manager has become actively engaged with local BIA's to better understand local parking issues and deal proactively with them.
 The important next steps for improving the effective planning and delivery of parking services in Port Credit and city wide include: